smintio/CLAPI-C-Picturepark-Integration/README.md

 *Downloading and storing the raw binary files*

-The download of the raw binary file is very easy.
-Once you got the license purchase transaction metadata downloaded, you can use the `GetRawDownloadLicensePurchaseTransactionUrlAsync` to get the download URL from where you can easily download the file (implemented in [SmintIoApiClientProviderImpl.cs](https://github.com/smintio/CLAPI-C-Picturepark-Integration/blob/master/PictureparkIntegration/Client/Providers/Impl/SmintIoApiClientProviderImpl.cs)).
+The download of the raw binary file(s) israthery easy.
+Once you got the license purchase transaction metadata downloaded, you can use the `GetRawDownloadLicensePurchaseTransactionUrlsAsync` to get the download URsL from where you can easily download all raw binary files that belong to the asset (implemented in [SmintIoApiClientProviderImpl.cs](https://github.com/smintio/CLAPI-C-Picturepark-Integration/blob/master/PictureparkIntegration/Client/Providers/Impl/SmintIoApiClientProviderImpl.cs)).

-**Warning:** Please note that the download URL is secured and will only stay valid for up to one hour.
+**Warning:** Please note that the download URLs are secured and will only stay valid for up to one hour.
 The download must start within that time interval to succeed.

+**Warning:** Please note that you may receive more than one binary asset in the response (especially if `content_type` is set to `compound` which designates a compound (or multi-part) asset.
+The raw download URLs you receive contain a `file_uuid` field which is unique *in the license purchase transaction context*.
+The `file_uuid` helps you to differentiate the binary assets within the license purchase transaction context.

 **Warning:** Please note that we do not only support images, but also (*large*) videos, templates, texts and a lot of other file types.
 Be prepared to handle those!

-**Recommendation:** The raw binary file is stored on our systems with no user-friendly name.
-Please use the `recommended_file_name` that is being provided in the license purchase transaction to store the file on your side.
+**Recommendation:** The raw binary files are stored on our systems with no user-friendly name.
+Please use the `recommended_file_name` that is being provided in the raw download URL object to store the files on your side.

 *Exponential backoff*